4 Strategies to Effectively Spread Public Health Awareness

 These talking points are short and to the point as each one connects back to the key message that ATSDR is making meaningful steps to protect public health.

-3. Adopt an omnichannel communication approach.
+3. Adopt a multi-channel communication approach.

+Refer to your audience data for details on which channels to prioritize.
 Update each channel consistently and continue to use clear, straightforward language.
 Consider directing followers to check out your website for more information on complex topics.

 4. Use video to highlight success stories.